curl/everything-curl/callback-progress.md

 If this option is set and `CURLOPT_NOPROGRESS` is set to 0 (zero), this callback function gets called by libcurl with a frequent interval.
-While data is being transferred it will be called very frequently, and during slow periods like when nothing is being transferred it can slow down to about one call per second.
+While data is being transferred it will be called frequently, and during slow periods like when nothing is being transferred it can slow down to about one call per second.

 The **clientp** pointer points to the private data set with `CURLOPT_XFERINFODATA`: